Best Wireless Home Security Systems of 2024

 Those benefits highlight the reliability of ADT both in terms of equipment and monitoring, but that doesn’t come cheap.
 We’re paying ADT $44.99 per month for the monitoring service.
 For the technician, we paid over $200 to get all our gear installed.
 And for the equipment alone, we spent about $500 for the sensors, hub, and accessories plus about $300 for the security camera and video doorbell.

 Does that mean that ADT isn’t for the budget conscious?
 Not really.
-The monitoring fee actually starts at $29.99 if you don’t have any smart home gear or security cameras.
+We could have chosen a system without smart home gear or security cameras to lower our monthly monitoring fee to $29.99.
 You can also skip the installation fee if you go the DIY route.
 And for the equipment, you can finance it for up to 36 months.
-It’s actually one of the more affordable security systems now, and again, you’re paying for the reliability and quality of service, so ADT is well worth it.
+It’s one of the more affordable security systems now thanks to a few price drops since the last time we tested ADT.
+They still kept the same reliability and quality of service, so ADT is well worth it.

 >> Read More: ADT Frequently Asked Questions